miceroman/windact/README.md

 For each Windows version, the script provides options for different editions (e.g., Home, Pro, Enterprise, Education).

 ## Download
 If you do not want to install Python and its dependencies on your system, you can download an executable file from the [releases page](https://github.com/miceroman/windact/releases).
-Simply download the file and double-click it to run the program.
+Simply download the file and run the program with admin rights.

 ## Prerequisites